holgerd77/django-public-project/docs/tutorial.rst

 For particpants it makes sense use synonyms or abbreviations of a participants name as a ``Search Tag``, for a topic tags describing the content of the topic might be useful.
 Just experiment with this a bit.
-Note that you can't see the effects of a search tag before you entered some documents.
+Note that you can't see the effects of a search tag before you added some documents.

 Events
 ======